 What Exactly is Strep Throat?

 Strep throat is officially named “group A streptococcal pharyngitis.”
 It is an infection of the tonsils and the back of the throat caused by bacteria.
 Symptoms include sore throat, fever, headache, nausea, vomiting and rash.
 It is important to note that not everyone experiences all of the symptoms.
 In fact, you can have strep throat without having a sore throat!
-Symptoms that are not typical with strep throat include cough, runny nose and congestion.
+Symptoms that usually indicate an illness is not strep throat include cough, runny nose and congestion.

 How is Strep Throat Diagnosed?

 Typically, we use a cotton swab that we run over the tonsils and back of the throat.
 We then do a test on the swab looking for the bacteria.
-A “rapid test” is done first and takes about 5-10 minutes.
-If it is positive, you will be treated.
-If it is negative, a culture should be done to make sure you aren’t infected with the bacteria.
-That test takes 48 hours.
+The newest test that we use no longer requires a culture, but the results take about 30 minutes to come back.
 There are also blood tests, but those are only used for special circumstances.

 Many viruses can cause symptoms identical to strep throat, including the “white spots” on the tonsils that are sometimes seen, so it is important to have a test done to know for certain if you or your child really has strep throat.